streamplace/streamplace/Readme.md

 </p>

 <p align="center">
-  An open-source toolkit for compositing live video streams in the cloud.
+  A toolkit for compositing live video streams in the cloud.
 </p>

 Hold up!